Broadcaster, Web Audio Engineer, Voice

 During the mid-80s, I moved to Italy to set up my own pioneering 'border-blaster' station, LBC Music Radio.
 It broadcast from the summit of an Italian mountain which overlooks the Swiss city of Lugano.
 In less than a year, it became the most listened to station in the area and was later sold to an Italian network.

 Returning to the UK, I worked on great stations like The Superstation, The Hot FM Network, Better Music Beacon, Rock FM (inc. my weekly 'Lexicon Of Rock' show), and then Sheffield's Hallam FM.
 It was there that I started 'XS', which then became the syndicated New Music show '2XS', and in 2002, the full-time station, 2XS Rocks.
-It is now the longest-running independent station in the UK, and we have recorded live sessions recording live sessions and gigs with Brit-pop and indie favourites Travis, Pulp, The Longpigs, The Dandy Warhols, Feeder, Idlewild, Catatonia, Morcheeba, Cornershop, Alabama 3, and many, many more!
+It is now the longest-running independent station in the UK, and we have recorded live sessions recording live sessions and gigs with Travis, Pulp, Patti Rothberg, The Longpigs, Tracy Bonham, The Dandy Warhols, Feeder, Idlewild, Catatonia, Wannadies, The Cardigans, Morcheeba, Sparklehorse, Cornershop, Alabama 3 - and many, many more!
 We have also welcomed such music luminaries as Richard Hawley, Pete Wylie and Martyn Ware in to our studios to record their own shows..

 Contact me for an aircheck demo.